hypi-universe/docs-legacy/content/products/00-axiom/11-rest-api.md

 For further flexibility the **R**ead requests discussed above can be rephrased as arbitrary GraphQL functions by using `query/get` or `query/fin`.

 #### Find
 The `GET`, `PUT`, `POST` and `DELETE` methods above are all semantics to make the API more familiar and inline with existing common practice but the same thing can be done by explicitly calling the appropriate function by passing the `aggregate` to `type` query parameter when using `find` GraphQL function.
+Unlike the `GET` function, this returns a list of objects matching the filter provided.

 <div className={"code-container"}>